birmansahil/learning-go/readme.md

 A nil slice has a length and capacity of 0 and has no underlying array.

+**Creating a slice with make**

+Slices can be created with the built-in make function.
+This is how you can create dynamically-sized arrays.

+The make function allocates a zeroed array and returns a slice that refers to that array.

+a := make([] int, 0, 5) // len(a) = 0, cap(a) = 5

+Slices can contain any type, including other slices.

+**Appending to a slice**

+It is common to append new elements to a slice.

+append(s[]T, v)

+**Range**

+The range iterates/maps over a slice.

+When ranging over a slice, two values are returned for each iteration - index and value at that index.

 **Others**

 %T - Shows the type of the variable